-Mary was elected Cathaoirleach of Clare County Council in June 2020, and will hold that office for twelve months.
+Mary was elected Cathaoirleach of Clare County Council in June 2020, for the year 2020/21.

 She has campaigned tirelessly on many significant women’s health issues.
 Her work has resulted in securing a comprehensive and professional breast check service for the women of Ennis.
 As well as this, she has strongly advocated the highly successful cervical cancer vaccination programme for teenage girls, in which 2000 teenage girls have received this lifesaving vaccine.